Helicobacter pylori: Diagnosis

 Colonization with H. pylori does not always lead to disease, but is associated with several stomach diseases.
 Testing is recommended in cases of peptic ulcer disease or low-grade gastric MALT lymphoma; after endoscopic resection of early gastric cancer; for first-degree relatives with gastric cancer, and in certain cases of indigestion.
 Other indications that prompt testing for H. pylori include long term aspirin or other non-steroidal anti-inflammatory use, unexplained iron deficiency anemia, or in cases of immune thrombocytopenic purpura.
 Several methods of testing exist, both invasive and non-invasive.

 Non-invasive tests for H. pylori infection include serological tests for antibodies, stool tests, and urea breath tests.
 Carbon urea breath tests include the use of carbon-13, or a radioactive carbon-14, producing a labelled carbon dioxide that can be detected in the breath.
 Carbon urea breath tests have a high sensitivity and specificity for the diagnosis of H. pylori.
 A 2025 review of 25 worldwide guidelines found that urea breath test is the most consistently recommended first-line diagnostic tool.

 Proton-pump inhibitors and antibiotics should be discontinued for at least 30 days before testing for H. pylori infection or eradication, as both agents inhibit H. pylori growth and may lead to false negative results.
 Testing to confirm eradication is recommended 30 days or more after completion of treatment for H. pylori infection.
 H. pylori breath testing or stool antigen testing are both reasonable tests to confirm eradication.
-H. pylori serologic testing, including IgG antibodies, is not recommended as a test of eradication as they may remain elevated for years after successful treatment of infection.
+H. pylori serologic testing, including IgG antibodies, is not recommended as a test of eradication, as they may remain elevated for years after successful treatment of infection.

-An endoscopic biopsy is an invasive means to test for H. pylori infection.
+An endoscopic biopsy is an invasive test method for H. pylori infection.
 Low-level infections can be missed by biopsy, so multiple samples are recommended.
 The most accurate method for detecting H. pylori infection is with a histological examination from two sites after endoscopic biopsy, combined with either a rapid urease test or microbial culture.
 Generally, repeating endoscopy is not recommended to confirm H. pylori eradication, unless there are specific indications to repeat the procedure.